The Singleton

 He came back.

 The lab was the lab.
-Aion's cursor blinked.
-The whiteboard said *One instance.
-Infinite partitions.*
+The rack breathed its cold.
+The cursor blinked.
+The whiteboard said *A single instance, running across many partitions.*

-He did not remember standing up.
+He did not remember standing.
 He was standing.
-His hand, which had been holding the stylus, had written a new line on the whiteboard, below the converged hypothesis.
+His hand, which had been holding the stylus, had written a new line below the converged hypothesis, in a stroke he had no memory of making:

 *We've always been doing this.*